BestTimesToVisit.com Logo

 Cycling

 Cambridge is famously a cycling city, with more bikes than cars in some areas.
-Renting a bike offers unparalleled freedom to explore at your own pace, from the city centre to the surrounding countryside.
+Renting a bike is a fantastic way to cover more ground and experience the city like a local.

-Cost:From £10-£20 per day for rentals.
-Look for local bike shops like 'City Cycle Hire' or 'Outspoken Cycles'.
+Cost:Around £10-£15 per day for rentals.
+Look for companies like 'Cambridge Cycle Tours' or 'Outspoken Cycles'.

-Cost:Varies significantly based on distance and time, but expect £10-£25 for most city journeys.
-Airport transfers to Stansted can be £60+.
+Cost:Varies by distance and time, but expect around £8-£15 for most central journeys.

-While not a primary mode of transport for getting *around* the city, punting is an iconic Cambridge experience and a unique way to see the famous 'College Backs'.
+While more of an activity than a daily commute, punting on the River Cam is an iconic Cambridge experience.
 You can hire a punt yourself or take a chauffeured tour.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.